modalitysystems/modalitysoftware-docs/twa/ModalityTeamsUsage.md

 ![alt text](images/usage/icon.png "Modality Teams Usage Icon")

-Clicking it will open the Getting Started dialog.
-Choose the **Explore app** button on the left hand side.
+Clicking on the app will take you to the **Getting Started** dialog.
+Choose the **Explore app** button in the middle.
 We have pre-populated the app with sample data to enable you to explore the app.

 ![alt text](images/usage/connectordemo.png "Get Started Dialog")